 The Weeks Bay Foundation is an accredited land trust and protects important coastal habitat in several ways.
 If you would like to discuss any of these options further, please feel free to call us at 251-990-5004.

-Here is an example of how a CE could work: “Mr. and Mrs. Smith”have a 150-acre property bordering Fish River.
+Here is an example of how a CE could work: “Mr. and Mrs. Smith” have a 150-acre property bordering Fish River.
 They have a home there, a barn, and a couple of horses.
 They love the property and its natural beauty.
 They have no intention of developing it further.
-They would like to pass it down to their daughter, but are not sure that she will have the same love of the land.
+They would like to pass it down to their daughter, but are not sure she would have the same love of the land.

 Mr. and Mrs. Smith work out a conservation easement with the Foundation that protects the entire property from harmful activities by donating the right to log, mine, commercially develop, or subdivide the land.
 They reserve the rights to live on the property, maintain their home, keep their 3 horses, and have a small garden.
 They also reserve the right for one 2-acre development parcel for their daughter to build a home.